-Now, when I say the boiler has to heat the water, there two types of heat needed to make steam.
-Sensible Heat is the type of heat that a thermometer can sense.
-For example, when the boiler is operating at 2 psig, the boiler has to provide enough sensible BTUs to heat the water to 219° F.

-The other type of heat is known as Latent Heat.
+To make steam, the boiler has to heat the water in the boiler up to the water's boiling point.
+What is the boiling point?
+It depends on what pressure the system is operating under.
+When a steam system operates under higher pressure, the water's boiling point is higher.
+Also, the temperature of the steam is hotter.
+When I say the boiler has to heat the water, there are two types of heat needed to make steam.
+Sensible heat is the type of heat that a thermometer can "sense."
+For example, when the boiler is operating at 2 psig, the boiler has to provide enough sensible BTUs to heat the water to 219°F. The other heat is known as latent heat.
 This is the amount of energy (BTUs) that is required to change the water's state from liquid to vapor.
 Why?
 Remember, we are dealing with a steam system.
-For it to work, you HAVE to change the water into vapor.
-So in our example, the boiler would have to add an additional 966 BTUs of latent heat per pound of steam.
+For it to work, you must change the water into vapor.
+Continuing with our example, the boiler would have to add an additional 966 BTUs of latent heat per pound of steam.
 That is five times greater than the amount of sensible BTUs that was needed to bring the water to a boil under 2 psig.
-Now when this 219°F steam travels out into the system and fills a radiator, it condenses back to water.
-And the temperature of the water can be 219°F, but the radiator has received 966 BTUs that it uses to warm the room.
+When this 219°F steam travels out into the system and fills a radiator, it condenses back to water.
+The temperature of the water can be 219°F, but the radiator has received 966 BTUs that it uses to warm the room.

+A very old steam boiler
-When any medium goes through a phase change, it will either be absorbing or releasing a tremendous amount of energy.
-And that is how I was drawing a parallel between the vapor compression cycle and steam systems.
-In the compression cycle, instead of water, refrigerant is used which has many favorable characteristics for the refrigeration process.
-It can operate under extreme temperature conditions (extreme relative to what we consider normal); it can also change state and go from a liquid refrigerant to a vapor and then condense back to liquid, all the while absorbing and releasing energy (heat) to where it's needed (as a heating application) or from where it is not wanted (as in an air conditioning application).

-Of course there is no boiler in the refrigeration cycle.

-Instead, an evaporator is used to help change the refrigerant's phase and the compressor is used to increase the pressure on the vapor, resulting in a high temperature gas.
+When any medium goes through a phase change, it will either absorb or release a tremendous amount of energy; that is the parallel I was drawing between the vapor compression cycle and steam systems.
+In the compression cycle, instead of water, refrigerant is used, which has many favorable characteristics for the refrigeration process.
+It can operate under extreme temperature conditions (relative to what we consider "normal"), and it can change state from a liquid refrigerant to a vapor and then condense back to liquid, all while absorbing and releasing energy (heat) to where it's needed (heating application) or from where it is not wanted (air conditioning application).
+Of course, there is no boiler in the refrigeration cycle.
+Instead, an evaporator is used to help change the refrigerant's phase and the compressor is used to increase the pressure on the vapor, which results in a high temperature gas.
 Before the vapor enters the compressor, it first flows across the evaporator as a cold liquid refrigerant.
 The volume and temperature of the cold liquid is controlled by an expansion valve.
-Outdoor air, or some other substance (such as geothermal) is flowing across the other side of the evaporator.
+Outdoor air or some other substance (such as geothermal) flows across the other side of the evaporator.
 The cold liquid absorbs the heat from the outdoor air (or geothermal field) and changes its state into a low temperature vapor.

-To prevent damage to the compressor, it is critical that only vapor and NO liquid enter the compressor.
-The low temperature vapor gets "compressed" into a high temperature gas that now flows across a heat exchanger.
+To prevent damage to the compressor, it is critical that only vapor and not liquid enter the compressor.
+The low temperature vapor gets "compressed" into a high temperature gas that then flows across a heat exchanger.
 The cooler medium (return air from the ductwork or water from a hydronic system) flows across the other side of the exchanger.
 This cooler substance (air or water) absorbs the energy from the vapor, causing it to condense back to its liquid form.
 In the condensing process, a tremendous amount of energy is transferred.